 - Images (Canva, Pexels, Flickr, Shutterstock, etc.)

-Email marketing is time-intensive.
-Most email marketers spend two hours each on strategy and planning, mobile optimization, transmission, reporting, and data, with another 2-8 hours on design and content in any given campaign.
+Email marketing efforts and campaign management can be time-intensive.
+Most email marketers spend two hours each on strategy and planning, mobile optimization, transmission, reporting, and data, with another 2-8 hours on graphic design and content in any given email campaign.
 That means just to be “average,” you should be spending 12 hours on each campaign.
-Some of the outliers, perhaps those that are still coding their emails from scratch and those crafting mega campaigns, are spending more than eight hours on each component.
-Again, this is for each campaign being run, and chances are your company will be running several each month, so it’s essential to ensure your email marketing specialist has ample time to carry out all the necessary tasks.
+Some of the outliers, perhaps those still coding their emails from scratch and those crafting mega campaigns, are spending more than eight hours on each component.
+Again, this is for each campaign being run, and chances are your company will schedule several each month on your chosen platform, so it’s essential to ensure your email marketing specialist has ample time to carry out all the necessary tasks.

 Identify What Successful Email Marketing Looks Like to Your Organization

 Each email marketing campaign will be different.
-In one campaign, maybe your goal will simply be to reengage contacts, while other times you may want them to update their information or make a purchase.
-As the strategy is being refined, you may also place more focus on how your lists are working, who is actually receiving the emails, and other technical aspects.
+In one campaign, maybe your goal will simply be to reengage contacts, while other times, you may want them to update their information or make a purchase.
+As the email marketing strategy is being refined, you may also place more focus on metrics like, how your lists are working, who is actually receiving the emails, and other technical aspects.

 - Deliverability Rate